nuxt-community/firebase-module/packages/docs/guide/options/README.md

 }
 ```

+## onFirebaseHosting

+- Type: `Boolean` or `Object`
+- Default: `false`

+If your application is hosted on Firebase hosting, you can enable this flag in order to load the newest Firebase scripts in the service workers directly from there instead of www.gstatic.com.

 ## services <Badge text="REQUIRED" type="tip"/>

 By default, **NO** Firebase products are initialized.
 To initialize a specific service, set its services flag to `true` or create a child object and name the key after the service.